bhanupratapjain/distributed-kv-store/README.md

   and other as a follower.
 If there are less than two active servers, our system would be offline.
 - We will redirect all the request to the leader.
+- We are assuming that the data block in the `set` request is sanitized and will not contain any special characters.

 ### Algorithm
 Our algorithm is inspired from [_The Raft Consensus